bryan-lott/level-15/README.md

 * <esc> switches between right and left panes(?)
 * Vim keybindings?

-Uses
+### Initial Tech Decisions
-* graph database backed
+* neo4j graph database
+* python 3.6

-* MVP
+### MVP
 * create a node w/ an id and textual data
 * associate a node with other nodes manually
 * edit associations on an existing node